gigaSproule/swagger-gradle-plugin/README.md

 Note: In order to use `apiModelPropertyAccessExclusionsList`, you must specify both the `name` and `access` fields of the property you wish to exclude.

+## Generating the swagger documentation
+To generate the swagger documentation, you need to run `./gradlw generateSwaggerDocument`.

+_N.B_ In previous versions (< 0.1.0) the task was `swagger`, but this caused a conflict with another plugin, `swagger-codegen`, (issue #8).

 # Install/Deploy `swagger.json`

 You can instruct `swagger-gradle-plugin` to deploy the generated `swagger.json` by adding the following to your build.gradle: